louiskwt/teach-myself-cs/system/coad/notes.md

 > Power is a challenge for integrated circuits for two reasons.
 First, power must be brought in and distributed around the chip; modern microprocessors use hundreds of pins just for power and ground!
 Similarly, multiple levels of chip interconnect are used solely for power and ground distribution to portions of the chip.
 Second, power is dissipated as heat and must be removed.
 Server chips can burn more than 100 watts, and cooling the chip and the surrounding system is a major expense in warehouse scale computers

+**The Switch from Uniprocessors to Multiprocessors**

+- Rather than continuing to decrease the response time of one program running on the single processor, as of 2006 all desktop and server companies are shipping microprocessors with multiple processors per chip, where the benefit is often more on throughput than on response time.

+- To reduce confusion between the words processor and microprocessor, companies refer to processors as “cores,” and such microprocessors are generically called multicore microprocessors.
+Hence, a “quadcore” microprocessor is a chip that contains four processors or four cores.

+- Implications for programmers

+> In the past, programmers could rely on innovations in hardware, architecture, and compilers to double performance of their programs every 18 months without having to change a line of code

+> Today, for programmers to get significant improvement in response time, they need to rewrite their programs to take advantage of multiple processors.
+Moreover, to get the historic benefit of running faster on new microprocessors, programmers will have to continue to improve the performance of their code as the number of cores increases.

+> Forcing programmers to be aware of the parallel hardware and to rewrite their programs to be parallel had been the “third rail” of computer architecture, for companies in the past that depended on such a change in behavior failed.
+From this historical perspective, it’s startling that the whole IT industry has bet its future that programmers will finally successfully switch to explicitly parallel programming.

+- Challenges for programmers writing parallel programs

+	1. The first reason is that parallel programming is by definition performance programming, which increases the difficulty of programming.
+Not only does the program need to be correct, solve an important problem, and provide a useful interface to the people or other programs that invoke it; the program must also be fast.

+	2. The second reason is that fast for parallel hardware means that the programmer must divide an application so that each processor has roughly the same amount to do at the same time, and that the overhead of scheduling and coordination doesn’t fritter away the potential performance benefits of parallelism.